"Mentoring is a brain to pick, an ear to listen, and a push in the right direction"

 The Pipeline Mentoring Programme is open to all academic staff and postgraduate students (PGR/PhD) at the University who wish to develop their careers, and take advantage of the mentoring opportunities offered.
-The scheme enables potential mentees to receive support and advice from more experienced colleagues, helping them to develop their careers and understand and overcome obstacles to career progression.
-The Pipeline is of particular importance to under-represented groups, and provides tailored support for the challenges of maternity leave and work-life balance.
+The scheme enables potential mentees to receive support and advice from more experienced colleagues, helping them to develop their careers, and understand and overcome any obstacles to career progression.
+The Pipeline offers a range of pathways, including research development and support for promotion, and can provide tailored support for the challenges of maternity leave and work-life balance.

 Role of the mentor

 A mentor is often defined as a professional friend or supportive challenger.